260 Waymouth Street, Adelaide, South AustraliaSA 5000

 "Thanks, honey!"

-Going hand-in-hand with this is the concept that everything should always be on sale, and that workshop labour is worth nothing.
-Many bike shops have learnt the hard way that if you keep fitting products for free, it's a very quick way to go broke.
-Not only that, it perpetuates the concept that we don't value our own time... so why should our customers?
+Going hand-in-hand with this is the concept that workshop labour is worth nothing.
+Many bike shops have learnt the hard way that fitting components for free is a very quick way to go broke.
+Not only that, it perpetuates the concept that we don't value our own time, so why should our customers?

-Overall, we need a societal shift in the way people think about bicycles and how important they are – environmentally, socially, physically, and mentally.
-When the bicycle's true value is appreciated, we can then start to understand the importance of skilled professionals to look after it properly.
-As a result, the industry will be in a position to charge appropriately for the skills being offered (maybe $150 per hour as a minimum, in line with other industries) and shops can offer employees a wage that rewards being a career bike mechanic.
+Overall, a societal shift is required in the way people think about bicycles, and their importance—environmentally, socially, physically and mentally.
+When this value is truly recognised, we can start to understand the importance of skilled professionals to look after these machines properly.
+The industry will then be in a position to charge appropriately for these skills ($150 per hour minimum, for instance, which is in line with other industries) and shops can offer employees a wage that rewards a bicycle mechanic career.
+This shift will also drive demand for more skill-specific training, as being able to charge higher rates for service work will need to be backed up with a consistently high service quality.

-Things are changing (as we've seen with the recent re-classification), but at the time of writing this post, you will never become rich working as a bicycle mechanic.
+Things are slowly changing, but at the time of writing this post, you'll never become rich working as a bike mechanic.

 Head-and-shoulders shot of a young man with a curated beard, leaning against a wall inside a shop and despondently staring into the middle distance.